A co-analytic Cohen indestructible maximal cofinitary group: A co-analytic Cohen-indestructible mcg

-contradicting the assumption \eqref{e.cohen.forces}; thus, $\mathcal G$ is Cohen-indestructible. \end{proof} We obtain as an immediate corollary: \begin{corollary} Theorem \ref{t.continuum} holds: The existence of a $\Pi^1_1$ maximal cofinitary group is consistent with $\neg\ch$ (in fact, with arbitrarily large continuum), provided ZFC is consistent. \end{corollary}
+contradicting \eqref{e.cohen.forces}; thus, $\mathcal G$ is Cohen-indestructible. { Lemma \ref{l.indestructible}.} \end{proof} As an immediate corollary, we obtain (a strong form of) Theorem \ref{t.continuum}: \begin{corollary} The existence of a constructible $\Pi^1_1$ maximal cofinitary group of size $\omega_1$ is consistent with arbitrarily large continuum (relative to \textup{ZFC}). \end{corollary} \begin{proof} Note that if $\Psi(x)$ is the $\Pi^1_1$ formula which we constructed in Claim~\ref{l.Pi} and which defines membership in $\mathcal G$, then the following holds in $\Vee$: